 Think about how you will get everyone to the tournament and home again.
 Some schools permit students to come in their own cars or in cars driven by their parents or other responsible adults.
 Some schools require approved transportation, which means you will have to arrange for a bus.
-Make sure everyone knows when and where they are going to be picked up and dropped off.
+Make sure everyone knows where the tournament will be, and when and where they are going to be picked up and dropped off.